Nathan Ake has been one of AFC Bournemouth's most consistent performers since signing permanently in 2017.

 He first came to England in 2011 after agreeing to join Chelsea from Feyenoord, aged 16.

 Ake made his Premier League debut the following year in a 1-0 win over Norwich City at Carrow Road.

 Ake, who is comfortable in defence and midfield, went on to win Chelsea's Young Player of the Year for 2013 and started his first Premier League clash three days later against Everton.

-However, after finding starts hard to come by following various managerial changes for the Blues, Ake sought regular first-team football and was loaned to Reading for a month towards the end of the 2014-15 season.
+However, after finding starts hard to come by following various managerial changes for the Blues, Ake sought regular first-team football and was loaned to Reading for a month towards the end of the 2014/15 season.

-His maiden goal in professional football came in December, scoring the opener in a 3-0 win over Liverpool at Vicarage Road.
+His maiden goal in professional football came in December 2015 when he scored the opener in a 3-0 win over Liverpool at Vicarage Road.

 Ake's efforts and consistency earned him Watford's Young Player of the Year award.